- Course Number:

 Intended Outcomes for the course

-1. Qualify to apply for and take a Commercial Helicopter FAA practical test.
+- Qualify to take the Commercial Helicopter FAA knowledge and practical tests;

-2. Exercise good judgment and make safe decisions as a Commercial Pilot in both VFR and IFR operations, drawing on a broad range of experience gained in the training scenarios.
+- Exercise good judgment and make safe decisions as a Commercial Pilot in both VFR and IFR operations, drawing on a broad range of experience gained in the training scenarios;

 Outcome Assessment Strategies